samtron1412/docs/tech/it/sw/eclipse.md

 ## Keyboard Shortcuts

+### Eclipse Shortcut for Quick Navigation

+In this section we will see some eclipse keyboard shortcut which helps to quickly navigate within file and between file while reading and writing code in Eclipse.

 1) **Ctrl + Shift + T** for finding class even from jar

 This keyboard shortcut in Eclipse is my most used and favorite shortcut.